joseph-flinn/site/frontend/posts/foundations-of-project-management-part3.md

 9. Procurement Management
 10. Stakeholder Management

-_Integration_ management are the activities and deliverables that integrate the rest of the knowledge areas together.
+_Integration_ management is the activities and deliverables that integrate the rest of the knowledge areas together.
 It is often the glue that holds the project together.
 This area includes developing the project charter, developing the overall project management plan, and managing the project's knowledge base.

 _Scope_ management manages everything to do with the scope of the project.
 Scope is one of the three areas of the triple constraint.
-Any changes to scope directly affects the _Schedule_ and _Cost_.
+Any changes to scope directly affect the _Schedule_ and _Cost_.
 Processes and deliverables in the scope knowledge area include the WBS and the plan on managing change requests once a scope baseline has been created.